State Park Jobs in California

 If you’re best at customer service, then the Visitor Center might be the best place for your service inside the park system!
 Every business needs a smiling cheerful and moreover, helpful representative to greet visitors and provide accurate information!
 You can be that person as a Visitor Center Volunteer!

-The main job duties will likely include answering questions in person and over the phone about the specific park amenities, trails, location and more, in addition to greeting guests onsite!
-Those who excel with direct contact with the public who also have great people skills and a friendly disposition should do well in these positions!
+The main job duties will likely include answering questions in person and over the phone about the specific park amenities, trails, location, and more, in addition to greeting guests onsite!
+Those who excel with direct contact with the public and who also have great people skills and a friendly disposition should do well in these positions!

 Natural Resource Protection Jobs in California State Parks:

 These dedicated volunteers will play a critical role in the protection of natural resources in the California State Parks.
 Volunteers may be asked to assist with variety of hands-on jobs like exotic plant removal or relocation, trail maintenance and construction, beach cleanups, habitat restorations, and even native plant nurturing and enhancement projects.

 With something always on the list to do, to add to the overall welfare of the park, the Natural Resource Protection volunteer is a great position for someone who likes to stay busy and work with nature!

 Want to learn more about workamping and how you can make money on the road?
 Check out Workamping: Jobs for RVers |The Ultimate Guide.